Kia PV5: Markets

-The PV5 is scheduled to be launched sequentially in South Korea and Europe in the second half of 2025.
-Mass production is scheduled to begin in July 2025 in South Korea and Europe.
+The PV5 launched the Cargo Long and Passenger 5-seater models in Korea and Europe in 2025.
+Cumulative sales in the European market exceeded 10,000 units by June 2026, half a year after sales began in November 2025.

 Australia

 The PV5 is scheduled to launch in the Australian market by mid-2026, aiming to compete with the Toyota HiAce.
 It will be offered in passenger, cargo, and chassis cab configurations.

 Canada

 The PV5 is set to launch in the Canadian market by the fourth quarter of 2026; however, it will initially only be available as a cargo van.
 The van will come equipped with an NACS port and an 11-kW onboard charger, with a 22-kW option expected to be available at a later date.

+Japan

+The PV5 was launched in Japan on 13 May 2026.
+It is offered in passsenger and cargo configurations.
+The van will come equipped with an CHAdeMO and an bi-directional V2X.

+Thailand

+The PV5 Cargo was launched in Thailand on 4 August 2026, in the sole Standard Range variant.